nexpy/nexpy/doc/source/pythonshell.rst

      @signal = 1

 .. note:: The plottable signal is identified by the NXfield with the 'signal'
           attribute set to 1.
-The signal NXfield defines the axes to be plotted against as a string of NXfield names delimited here by a colon.
+The 'signal' NXfield has an attribute, 'axes', which defines the axes as a string of NXfield names delimited here by a colon.
 White space or commas can also be used as delimiters.
+The NXdata constructor sets these attributes automatically.

+.. warning:: Numpy stores arrays by default in C, or row-major, order, *i.e.*,
+             in the array 'signal(axis1,axis2)', axis2 is the fastest to vary.
+             In most image formats, *e.g.*, TIFF files, the x-axis is assumed to be the fastest varying axis, so we are adopting the same convention and plotting as 'signal(y,x)'.
+The :doc:`pythongui` allows the x and y axes to be swapped.

 Names can be assigned explicitly when creating the NXfield through the 'name' attribute::